If Jesus Rose from the Dead, then (#30) He Is Lord and God

 C.S.
 Lewis made this beautiful comment:

 Jesus and the Father had a divine relationship: This, of course, is too familiar to us and therefore has limited impact.
-But think about someone in which heaven opens up and God speaks saying “This is my beloved Son, hear Him.”
+But think about Someone over whom heaven opens up and God speaks saying “This is my beloved Son, hear Him.”
 That might just cause you to think there was something special in their relationship!
 Jesus said that He only spoke what the Father told Him to speak.
 In fact, if you take the time and just read the “red letters”, you will find an amazing insight into this relationship.
 Several times Jesus declared that He and the Father were “one”.
 This is the intimate relationship that exists within the triune nature of God.

 Jesus assumed divine titles: You will hear people say that Jesus never said He was the Messiah nor God, but the records beg differently.
 Keep in mind, also, that Jesus often used veiled speech with unbelievers.
 Nevertheless, there were times He was quite clear: